Skip to content

 Timeless homerow mods

-After months of tweaking, I eventually ended up with a HRM setup that is essentially timer-less, resulting in virtually no misfires.
-Yet it provides a fluent typing experience with mostly no delays.
+After months of tweaking, I eventually ended up with an HRM setup that is essentially timer-less, resulting in virtually no misfires.1 Yet it provides a fluent typing experience with mostly no delays.

-• To address the first problem, I use ZMK's balanced flavor, which produces a "hold" if another key is both pressed and released within the tapping-term.
-Because that is exactly what I normally do with HRMs, there is virtually never a need to wait past my long tapping term (see below for two exceptions).
+• Specifically, to address the activation delay, I use ZMK's balanced flavor, which produces a "hold" if another key is both pressed and released within the tapping-term.
+Because that's exactly what I normally do with HRMs, there's virtually never a need to wait past my long tapping term (see below for two exceptions).

-• To address the typing delay, I use ZMK's require-prior-idle-ms property, which immediately resolves a HRM as "tap" when it is pressed shortly after another key has been tapped.
+• To address the typing delay, I use ZMK's require-prior-idle-ms property, which immediately resolves an HRM as a "tap" when it's pressed shortly after another key has been tapped.
 This all but completely eliminates the delay.

 This is great but there are still a few rough edges:

 • ... or at least almost.
 By default, positional-hold-tap performs the positional check when the next key is pressed.
 This is not ideal, because it prevents combining multiple modifiers on the same hand.
 To fix this, I use the hold-trigger-on-release setting, which delays the positional-hold-tap decision until the next key's release.
-With the setting, multiple mods can be combined when held, while I still get the benefit from positional-hold-tap when keys are tapped.
+With this, mods can be combined when held while positional hold-tap continues to work as expected when keys are tapped.

 • So far, nothing of the configuration depends on the duration of tapping-term-ms. In practice, there are two reasons why I don't set it to infinity:

 • Finally, it is worth noting that this setup works best in combination with a dedicated shift for capitalization during normal typing (I like sticky-shift on a home-thumb).
-This is because shifting alphas is the one scenario where pressing a mod may conflict with require-prior-idle-ms, which may result in false negatives when typing fast.
+This is because shifting alphas is the one scenario where pressing a mod may conflict with require-prior-idle-ms, which may result in false negatives for fast typers.

 ZMK_HOLD_TAP(hml,